nus-cs2103-AY1617S2/addressbook-level3/doc/DeveloperGuide.md

 2. AddressBook shows a list of persons
 3. User requests to delete a specific person in the list
 4. AddressBook deletes the person <br>
+5. User requests to edit a specific person in the list
-Use case ends.
+6. AddressBook processes the edits and update accordingly Use case ends.

 **Extensions**